 Pinellas County Schools Referendum

 Referendum funds boost reading, music and art programs; provide up-to-date technology and textbooks; and help recruit and retain quality teachers.

 Community members and families recognize the importance of the Referendum.
 Pinellas County voters have supported the renewal of the half-mill property tax every four years since it was first approved in 2004.
 An independent committee oversees the distribution of funds to ensure that money is spent as voters intended.

 - Helps recruit and retain quality teachers: Eighty percent of the Referendum revenue supplements teacher salaries.
-This year, each teacher receives a salary supplement of $5,231 as part of their base salary.
+For the 2022-2023 school year, each teacher will receive a salary supplement of $5,734 as part of their base salary.

 - Supports all students through new or expanded classroom libraries, additional supplies, increased training opportunities for teachers, and updated computers and technology.